 So needing some wind therapy we pulled up our trusty Google Maps and started looking for places we can make a ride to.
 We had already done a loop around the Salton Sea and another around Quartzite so we needed to expand our horizons.
 Off a little way past Quartzite was a place called Lake Havasu City.
-It’s apparently kind of a big deal so after bouncing the idea off a couple of residents here and getting their opinion on whether it was worth the trip we decided to take a ride out there.
+It’s apparently kind of a big deal so after bouncing the idea off a couple of residents at the campground we were staying at (Sundance RV Resort) and getting their opinion on whether it was worth the trip we decided to take a ride out there.

 Total Ride Time Was 6 Hours

 It turned out to be quite a long day as the total ride time was about 6 hours.
 That includes a stop in Quartzite to stretch and another 3 stops on the way back.
 2 were photo ops and 1 was a stretch.
 It also includes 3 fuel stops.
 We could have technically skipped the last fuel stop but we didn’t want to leave the bike so low on fuel.
 We knew we probably won’t get out for another week and temps are getting into the 40’s at night and 70’s during the day.
 That is a good combination for condensation (water build up) in the tank.

 The good news is that from where we are staying in Yuma it’s a straight run up US-95.
 The bad news is that the run-up US-95 from Yuma to Quartzite is desert.
 The whole stretch of about 1.5 hours you will pass the Yuma proving grounds and some farmland, and a business or two but other than that, complete desert.
 The highlight of the stretch of road from the proving grounds to Quartzite is the Border Patrol Checkpoint you will need to pass through.

 Good Time For A Stretch & A Snack